Resolution of the Burrows-Wheeler Transform Conjecture: Auxiliary Recompression-Based Data Structures

 \begin{observation} Let $\nu$ be node of $\Tr$ with $s(\nu)=A$, and let $P=P_L\cdot P_R$ be a non-empty pattern.
 Then $\Occ^r(P,\nu,|P_L|)\ne \emptyset$ only if one of the following holds: \begin{enumerate} \item $A\in \Sigma$, $P_L=\eps$, and $P_R=A$.
 Then $|\Occ^r(P,\nu,|P_L|)|=1$. \item $A\to BC$, $P_L \ne \eps$ is a suffix of $\exp(B)$, and $P_R\ne \eps $ is a prefix of $\exp(C)$.
 Then $|\Occ^r(P,\nu,|P_L|)|=1$. \item $A\to B^k$, $P_L \ne \eps$ is a suffix of $\exp(B)$, and $P_R \ne \eps$ is a prefix of $\exp(B)^2$.
 Then $|\Occ^r(P,\nu,|P_L|)|=k-1$ if $P_R$ is a prefix of $\exp(B)$ and $|\Occ^r(P,\nu,|P_L|)|=k-2$ otherwise. \end{enumerate} \end{observation}

-\begin{proposition} Given a recompression RLSLP $\G$ of height $\Oh(\log n)$ generating a string $T[1\dd n]$, we can in $\Oh(|\S|\log^2 n)$ time construct a data structure that, for any pattern $P$ represented by its arbitrary occurrence in $T$, returns the number $|\Occ^r(P,T)|$ of regular occurrences of $P$ in $T$ in $\Oh(\log^3 n)$ time. \end{proposition} \begin{proof} Recall that $\G$ allows answering $\LCE$ queries in $T$ and its reverse $\bar{T}$ in $\Oh(\log n)$ time~\cite{tomohiro-lce}.
+\begin{proposition} Given an $\Oh(\log n)$-round recompression RLSLP $\G$ generating a string $T[1\dd n]$, we can in $\Oh(|\S|\log^2 n)$ time construct a data structure that, for any pattern $P$ represented by its arbitrary occurrence in $T$, returns the number $|\Occ^r(P,T)|$ of regular occurrences of $P$ in $T$ in $\Oh(\log^3 n)$ time. \end{proposition} \begin{proof} Recall that $\G$ allows answering $\LCE$ queries in $T$ and its reverse $\bar{T}$ in $\Oh(\log n)$ time~\cite{tomohiro-lce}.
 Our index applies \cref{lem:rlslp} on top of $\G$, and builds the data structure of \cref{lem:2drange} with

-As in the proof of \cref{thm:recompression}, the fragments on the first two coordinates can be retrieved~based~on $\exp(\first(A))$ for each $A\in \N$.
+As in the proof of \cref{thm:recompression}, the fragments on the first two coordinates can be retrieved based on $\exp(\first(A))$ for each $A\in \N$.
 The overall construction time is $\Oh(|\S|+|\N|\log^2 n)=\Oh(|\S|\log^2 n)$.

 If the pattern $P$ consists of a single letter $A\in \Sigma$, then the query algorithm simply returns $\cnt(A)$, which takes $\Oh(1)$ time.
 In the following, we assume that $|P|\ge 2$.
 The algorithm first uses \cref{lem:anch} to construct a set $\anch(P)$ of $\Oh(\log n)$ potential anchors.
 For each potential anchor $a\in \anch(P)$, the algorithm makes a counting query with $(x',y')=(P[1\dd a],P[a+1\dd |P|))$ to the data structure of \cref{lem:2drange}.
 Due to the characterization of \cref{obs:rocc}, this results in the total number of regular occurrences of $P$ with anchor $a$.
 Finally, the algorithm sums up the results obtained for all potential anchors $a\in \anch(P)$.
 The overall running time is $\Oh(\log^3 n)$ (dominated by $|\anch(P)|=\Oh(\log n)$ queries to the data structure of \cref{lem:2drange}). \end{proof}